 When this happens I swipe the nib over some fine emery paper and re-establish the chamfer.
 The hatching can be continued where you left off.

-Blending Pencil Properly
+8. Blend Graphite Pencil Properly

-If you decide to blend with a paper stump or tortillon, there is a temptation to blend everything.
+If you decide to blend with a paper stump (affiliate) or tortillon, there is a temptation to blend everything.
 I’ve seen amateurs fall into that trap so many times.
 The result is a smudged mess.

 Blending stumps help with transitions but must be foiled with harder edges or the resulting drawing will lack definition.
 Those edges can dark or light, it doesn’t matter.
 It’s the contrast that works.